Using CGM to Reduce Low Glucose Events

 The CGM Experience

 Fortunately, for people living with type 2 diabetes, continuous glucose monitors (CGMs), such as the FreeStyle Libre 14 day system are now available for use in their self-management.
-CGM systems track glucose levels continuously and show patterns and trends over a typical day to help people better manage their diabetes.
+CGM systems track blood glucose levels continuously and show patterns and trends over a typical day to help people better manage their diabetes.

 Insights into hypoglycemia patterns over time can empower CGM users and their healthcare providers to make changes in medication or lifestyle to achieve better diabetes management.
 To learn more about the benefits of the FreeStyle Libre 14 day system, click here.